Sensor Placement for Flapping Wing Model Using Stochastic Observability Gramians

 \subsection{UAV Navigation System}

-As shown in prior work \cite{hinson2013b}, a Lie algebraic approach for deterministic observability analysis can be used to show that the system (\ref{sys_uav}) is unobservable if there is no control input, $\vect{u}(t)=\vect{0}$ and no noise, $\vect{w}=\vect{0}$.
-To explore the effects of noise, we simulated the control-free system with five different levels of process noise for $K=100$ simulations with $\mathbf{x}_0=\left[ \right]^{\top}$ and $t_1=\SI{150}{\second}$.
+To build on the findings in \cite{powelArXiv} and further investigate the effects of noise, we study the system (\ref{sys_uav}) with no control and with five different levels of process noise.
+In prior work \cite{hinson2013b}, using a Lie algebraic approach for deterministic observability analysis, it is shown that this system is unobservable if $u(t)=\vect{0}$ and there is no process noise, i.e., $\vect{w}=\vect{0}$.

 Since the first two states are directly measured, we select the remaining states as states of interest.
-By allowing the nonzero process noise on $x_1$ and $x_2$, the stochastic empirical observability Gramian results in all nonsingular observability Gramians indicating an observable system.
+For $K=100$ simulations with $\mathbf{x}_0=\left[ \right]^{\top}$ and $t_1=\SI{150}{\second}$, allowing the nonzero process noise on $x_1$ and $x_2$ results in the stochastic empirical observability Gramian producing all nonsingular observability Gramians, indicating an observable system.

-Figure \ref{fig:uav_metric} shows the resultant unobservability metrics $\nu(W_o^\epsilon)$ and $1/[\determ{W_o^\epsilon}]^{1/n}$.
+Figure \ref{fig:uav_metric} shows the resultant unobservability measures $\nu(W_o^\epsilon)$ and $1/[\determ{W_o^\epsilon}]^{1/n}$.
 We observe a monotonic decrease in the unobservability index and its variance as the noise level increases.
-We also note the significant correlation between the two metrics, $\rho=0.87$, although this correlation depends on the system dynamics itself as well as $Q$.
+We also note the significant correlation between the two measures, $\rho=0.87$, although this correlation depends on the system dynamics itself as well as $Q$.